Photograph (Def Leppard song)

-"Photograph" is a song by the English rock band Def Leppard and produced by Robert John "Mutt" Lange.
-It is the lead single from the band's third studio album, Pyromania (1983).
-Their lead vocalist Joe Elliott has described the song as generally about "something you can't ever get your hands on".
-When released as a single it reached No. 1 on the Billboard Top Tracks chart, where it stayed for six weeks, and No. 12 on the Pop Singles chart.
+"Photograph" is a song by the English hard rock band Def Leppard that was produced by Robert John "Mutt" Lange.
+The track was the lead single from the band's third studio album, 1983's Pyromania.
+Although it has frequently been described as being a tribute to the entertainer Marilyn Monroe, the group's lead vocalist, Joe Elliott, has described the song as broadly about "something you can't ever get your hands on".

+The song reached No. 1 on the Billboard Top Tracks chart, where it stayed for six weeks.
+It additionally reached No. 12 on the Pop Singles chart.

 In 2008, they performed the song with Taylor Swift on CMT Crossroads.
 The performance was nominated for both Wide Open Country Video of the Year and CMT Performance of the Year at the 2009 CMT Music Awards.

 In 2013, the song was featured in the Grand Theft Auto V video game, on the Los Santos Rock Radio station.
-It was also featured in the DLC release of Rock Band 3, in 2011.
+It was also released as downloadable content for Rock Band 3 in 2011.